yingshaoxo/yingshaoxo/README.md

 I can code with Python, Typescript, CPP.

+But I prefer to be an expert of Python, CPP, Dart.

 > I don't wanna be a failure.

 <!-- Got a part time job recentely